Scaling Creative Inspiration with Fine-Grained Functional Aspects of Ideas: Fine-Grained Functional Search for Alternative Uses

 Unlike \cite{hope2017accelerating}, in our setup we assume a more realistic scenario where we are given only a short problem description -- e.g., \textit{generating power for a phone, reminding someone to take medicine, folding laundry} -- and aim to find inspirational stimuli \cite{goucher2019crowdsourcing} in the “sweet spot” for creative ideation -- structurally related to the given problem, not too near yet also not too far \cite{fu_meaning_2013}.

 \xhdr{Functional Concept Graph} To address this challenge, we build a tool inspired by functional modeling \cite{hirtz2002functional}, which we call a \emph{Functional Concept Graph}.
 A functional model is, roughly put, a hierarchical ontology of functions and ways to achieve them, and is a key concept in engineering design.
 Such models are especially useful for innovation, allowing problem-solvers to break out of a fixed overly-concrete purpose or mechanism and move up and down the hierarchy.
 Despite their great potential, today's functional models are constructed manually, and thus do not scale.
-We thus construct a (crude) approximation of a functional representation that would still be useful for exploring the design space and suggesting potentially useful inspirations to users.

-In our approach, Functional Concept Graphs consist of nodes corresponding to purposes or mechanisms, and edges encoding semantic (not necessarily hierarchical) relations.
-Our span-based representation enables us to build this graph, as we can look at fine-grained co-occurrences of concepts appearing together in products and thus infer relations between them, finding connections across ideas at different levels of abstraction.
+While automatically inducing full abstraction hierarchies/ontologies of functional properties of real-world products remains a daunting challenge, in our approach we construct a rough approximation --- simple enough to extract automatically from noisy product texts, while still being useful for exploring the design space and suggesting inspirations to users.
+Specifically, in our approach Functional Concept Graphs consist of nodes corresponding to purposes or mechanisms, and edges reflect semantic relatedness that is not guaranteed to directly encode abstraction.
+We build this graph by observing fine-grained co-occurrences of concepts appearing together in products, using rule-mining to infer which concept is likely to be more general to (roughly) capture different levels of abstraction.

 For example, Figure \ref{fig:hier2} shows an actual subgraph from our automatically constructed functional concept graph related to electricity, power and charging.
 Products that mention certain purposes (e.g., ``charge your phone") will often mention other, structurally related problems that could be more general/abstract (e.g., ``generate power") or more specific (``wireless phone charging"), resulting in edges in our graph (only high-confidence edges are shown).
 A designer could go from the problem of charging batteries to the more general problem of generating power, and from there to another branch (e.g., solar power and mechanical stored energy), to get inspired by structurally related ideas.